Skip to content

 quantum_to_bio(state_vector) staticmethod

-Map quantum probability |beta|^2 to concentration [0, 10] uM.
+Map quantum probability |beta|^2 to a concentration in [0, 10] uM.

 Source code in src/sc_neurocore/math/category_theory.py